 Where does your name, Tao come from?

-When my family was naming me I was so full of life my Ayah kept calling me not the name they had decided upon, but Tao!
+When my family was naming me I was so full of life my Ayah kept calling me not the tao4name they had decided upon, but Tao!
 “Tao she is so full of the energy and wonder of life,” my uncle said.
 “That’s it.
 From now on, not just Andree, but Tao!”

 How has yoga evolved for you over the years?